Byzantine Emperors on Coins, AD 491-c.1118.

 MIXAHL S Θ-ЄΟΦΙΛΟS

-The Θ below may refer to Theophilus (ΘЄΟΦΙΛΟS).
+The Θ below might, or might not, refer to Theophilus (ΘЄΟΦΙΛΟS).

 28 mm.
 7.87 grams.